 New Hope was founded in 2012 by Dave and Sharla Kershen in order to foster a program encouraging the horse and human connection for the benefit of both horse and rider but specifically for those with disabilities.
 At New Hope Equine Assisted Therapy, we provide therapeutic horseback riding services for people with a variety of disabilities, special needs, and challenges.
-We strive to bring hope, healing and happiness to all those that participate in our programs, including the newly launched program for veterans and first reponders, Horses Helping Heroes.
+We strive to bring hope, healing and happiness to all those that participate in our programs, including our program for veterans and first responders, Horses Helping Heroes.

 Therapeutic horseback riding transports individuals with special needs into a new, unexplored world, providing a sense of independence and freedom that can defy disabilities.
 When riding, individuals escape their physical and emotional limitations or challenges and embrace their abilities through working with a PATH or CHA certified instructor and a well-trained horse.
 For the physically, emotionally, and/or intellectually challenged individual, the experience offers a new view on life.
 In return, the horses not only have a delightful purpose, but receive the love of the trainers, volunteer handlers, and, most importantly, the riders themselves.